 Only the International Brussels Convention of 1926, has been signed and ratified by Brazil and is promulgated in Brazilian territory by virtue of Decree No. 351 of 10.01.1935.
+Brazil has not ratified any international convention regarding the arrest of ships (neither the International Convention to the Arrest of Sea-Going Ships 1952 nor the International Convention on Arrest of Ships 1999 has been ratified and promulgated).

-As was mentioned in item 1, our legislation makes arrangements for arrests where the subject is a shipping vessel (articles 813 to 821 of the Code of Civil Procedure.
+As was mentioned in item 1, our legislation makes arrangements for arrests where the subject is a shipping vessel (articles 813 to 821 of the Code of Civil Procedure).

 However, where this concerns a foreign creditor, a situation involving the obtaining of a preliminary measure would be difficult considering the conditions included in the law.